CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * Guam: Not reporting data on weekends.
 * Michigan: Not providing death data on Sundays.
 * Florida: Did not update on weekend for October 10-11.
+* Washington: Did not update October 10-12 due to data entry issue.
+Back distribution is not available.

 International
 * Sweden: Not updating case, death, or recovered data Saturday-Monday.
 Updates expected Tuesdays and Fridays.